Collaboration shown in fighting COVID valuable takeaway: PM Modi at workshop with 10 nations | Health

-Prime Minister Narendra Modi on Thursday called for greater integration among South Asian and Indian Ocean island countries, saying the spirit of regional solidarity shown during the COVID-19 pandemic has proven such integration is possible.
+Citing the region's collaborative effort to deal with the COVID-19 pandemic, Prime Minister Narendra Modi on Thursday called for greater integration among South Asia and the Indian Ocean island countries to deal with their challenges.

-Addressing a workshop on 'COVID-19 Management: Experience, Good Practices and Way Forward' with 10 neighboring countries, including the extended neighborhood, Modi said the spirit of collaboration is a valuable takeaway from this pandemic.
+''If the 21st century is to be the Asian century, it can not be so without greater integration among the countries of South Asia and the Indian Ocean islands.
+The spirit of regional solidarity shown during the pandemic has proven that such integration is possible,'' he said at a workshop on ''COVID-19 Management: Experience, Good Practices and Way Forward'' with 10 neighboring countries, including those in the extended neighborhood.
+In his virtual address, Modi said the spirit of collaboration among these countries is a valuable takeaway from this pandemic and pitched for similar cooperation in the ongoing deployment of vaccines. ''Through our openness and determination, we have managed to achieve one of the lowest fatality rates in the world.
+Today, the hopes of our region and the world are focused on rapid deployment of vaccines.
+In this too, we must maintain the same cooperative and collaborative spirit,'' he said.

-The prime minister said that if the 21st century is to be the Asian century, then it cannot be without greater integration among South Asian and Indian Ocean island countries.
+Addressing representatives of these countries, he said their cooperation in health has already achieved so much since the pandemic's outbreak and asked if they can raise their ambition further.
+The prime minister then offered some suggestions, including creating a special visa scheme for the region's doctors and nurses so that they can travel quickly within it during health emergencies at the request of the receiving country.
+He also wondered if civil aviation ministries of these countries coordinate a regional air ambulance agreement for medical contingencies. ''Can we create a regional platform for collating, compiling and studying data about the effectiveness of COVID-19 vaccines among our populations?
+Can we similarly create a regional network for promoting technology-assisted epidemiology, for preventing future pandemics?''
+Modi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)